dropwizard/dropwizard/docs/source/manual/internals.rst

 The CLI class
 *************

-Let's begin with a simplified version of the constructor:
+Let us begin with a simplified version of the constructor:

 .. code-block:: java